-- These new measures are effective April 6, 2020 until further notice.
+- These measures are in effect until further notice.

 - Find restrictions and other information related to specific sailings

-Transportation services such as taxis, ride-hailing and intercity buses are encouraged to remain open.
+Transportation services such as taxis, ride-hailing and intercity buses are open.

 Transportation services must follow the orders and guidance provided by the Public Health Officer to ensure safe operations and reduce the risk of transmission of COVID-19.